Phileosopher/commonplace/mind-feelings-fear.md

 How we respond to fear dictates a *lot* of our [identity](identity.md) through how much we believe we can [do something about it](results.md).

+- In its place, it's actually [useful](purpose.md), when it's the counteracting force against what we want to do.

 ## Fear of pain

 All fear is driven by perceived pain: